 - Revise their papers both individually and collaboratively for content, organization, and argumentation;

-- develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio;
+- Develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio; and

 - Writing in a variety of genres and media, totaling the equivalent of 25 pp. of polished writing (4-6 papers or projects)

 - Revision of all major writing projects and participation in peer review and writing workshops

-- An electronic portfolio that fosters self-reflection and demonstrates progress in writing
+- Completion of an electronic portfolio that fosters self-reflection and demonstrates progress in writing

 - Regular one-to-one meetings with instructor